 The use of telepsychology as an alternative to in-person psychotherapy has grown exponentially as a response to the COVID-19 pandemic.
-During the height of the pandemic, a high percentage of psychotherapy occurred through videoconferencing.
-Although some clients refused because they still wanted solely in-person treatment, most went along with the change.
-Many therapists, including myself, went exclusively to video-therapy, here called telepsych0logy, because they deemed it safest for patients and therapists alike.
+A high percentage of psychotherapy now occurs through video-conferencing.
+Although some clients did refuse because they still wanted solely in-person treatment, most have gone along with the change.

 Telepsychology is indeed coronavirus safe.
 It is also very flexible in its use.
 On a mutually agreed upon time, a licensed psychologist and a patient in Indiana can access each other anywhere and anytime as long as they have a secure internet connection and private places.
 Also, HIPAA compliance with Security and Privacy Rules are offered by specific platforms, including the one I use, Doxy.me.

 Because data support the similar effectiveness of telepsychology and in-person psychotherapies, I am doing both at this point in the pandemic.
 I am offering a choice between in-person work to those who prefer it and telepsychology to those who see it as having advantages.
-However, if COVID-19 continues to spin out of control, I will go back to telepsychology only.
+However, when COVID-19 cases are rising significantly, I go back to telepsychology only.

 Calkins, H. (2020).
 Online therapy is here to stay.
 Monitor on Psychology, Jan./Feb., 78-82.

 In Brief (2021).
 Video-based therapy is effective.
 Monitor on Psychology, Sept, p.
 17.

 Wallis, C. (2022).
 The zoom boom in psychotherapy.
 Scientific American, January, p.
 23.